y-scope/yscope-docs/docs/dev-guide/contrib-guides-cpp.md

-We adhere to [Google's C++ style guide][google-cpp-style-guide] (as of [8f97e24][google-styleguide-8f97e24]) with the following exceptions (organized according to the sections in the Google style guide).
+We adhere to [Google's C++ style guide][google-cpp-style-guide] (as of [8f97e24][google-styleguide-8f97e24]) with the following exceptions (organized according to the sections in Google's style guide).

 :::{note}
-This section is a work in progress and does not yet include all exceptions after the [Classes][google-cpp-style-guide-classes] section of the Google style guide.
+This section is a work in progress and does not yet include all exceptions after the [Classes][google-cpp-style-guide-classes] section of Google's style guide.
 :::

 ### Header files